 2604 East Matthews

 |Debbie Biazo, Executive Director

 District 4 – Southwest

 |District 6: Southeast

-The HOPWA Program serves low-income persons infected with HIV and their families whose incomes do not exceed 80% of the area median income for the area as determined by HUD.
+The HOPWA Program serves low-income persons infected with HIV/AIDS and their families whose incomes do not exceed 80% of the area median income for the area as determined by HUD.

 Service areas are divided into six (6) Districts for Arkansas.
 Arkansas provides services for all counties with the exception of Crittenden, which is part of the Memphis Eligible Metropolitan Statistical Area (EMSA), and the Central Arkansas six-county geographic region, known as HOPWA District 5 (Faulkner, Grant, Lonoke, Perry, Pulaski and Saline Counties).
 On January 1, 2011 the City of Little Rock began offering HOPWA services in District 5 as part of the HOPWA Entitlement Funding award.

 Nonprofit organization or governmental housing agency.